Aryan-coder-student/NeuroVision-BHPC/README.md

 *Empowering Medical Insights with High-Performance VQA*

-The NeuroVision BHPC-VQA (Brain High-Performance Computing - Visual Question Answering) project, hosted at [github.com/Aryan-coder-student/NeuroVision-BHPC-VQA](https://github.com/Aryan-coder-student/NeuroVision-BHPC-VQA), is an advanced extension of the NeuroVision platform.
+The NeuroVision BHPC-VQA (Brain High-Performance Computing - Visual Question Answering) project, hosted at [VQA Pipeline](https://github.com/Aryan-coder-student/NeuroVision-BHPC-VQA), is an advanced extension of the NeuroVision platform.
 Developed by Aryan-coder-student, this iteration combines high-performance computing with an AI-driven Visual Question Answering (VQA) system tailored for brain tumor imaging.
 It enables healthcare professionals and researchers to interactively query medical scans, providing instant, precise answers to complex questions about brain tumors.

 ---